matn7/CS-Notes/src/main/java/spring/SpringFramework.md

 * Sometimes we want to create new instances of an object and add them into the Spring context based on programming condition.
-From Spring 5, a new approach is provided to create the beans programmatically by invoking the `registerBean()` method present inside the context object. `context.registerBean("volkswagen", Vehicle.class, volkswagenSupplier)`.
+From Spring 5, a new approach is provided to create the beans programmatically by invoking the `registerBean()` method present inside the context object.
+* `context.registerBean("volkswagen", Vehicle.class, volkswagenSupplier)`:
   * `context`: The ApplicationContext instance object.
   * `"volkswagen"`: The name we want to give to the bean that we add to the Spring context.
   * `Vehicle.class`: Type of the Bean we are creating.